Aheter/Air-quality-index-prediction/README.md

 5. Scraping_more.ipynb

-Scraping more information from different sources on data like forest percent of country, population .
+Scraping more information from different sources on data like forest percent of a country, population, etc.
 Creating two files : CountiesByVehicleAndMAnufacturing.csv and Population&Forest_Density.csv

 6. Analizing correlations.ipynb